earthly/website/blog/_posts/2021-09-28-pull-through-cache.md

 Of course, there are additional methods and tools that can be used to cache images.
 Of particular note is the nifty [`rpardini/docker-registry-proxy`](https://github.com/rpardini/docker-registry-proxy), which uses `nginx` proxy and cache the requests, not unlike [MITM Proxy](/blog/mitmproxy).
 Other registries offer cache modes, like [Artifactory](https://www.jfrog.com/confluence/display/JFROG/Repository+Management#RepositoryManagement-RemoteRepositories) and [GCP](https://cloud.google.com/container-registry/docs/pulling-cached-images).

-For the purposes of this article, we will focus on the standard Docker registry found in ([`distribution/distribution`](https://github.com/distribution/distribution)), since it is simple and well-documented.
+For the purposes of this article, I'll focus on the standard Docker registry found in ([`distribution/distribution`](https://github.com/distribution/distribution)), since it is simple and well-documented.
 If you just want to cut to the chase, [all of our work is on GitHub](https://github.com/earthly/ci-examples/tree/main/pull-through-cache).

 ## Obtaining the Registry